paultyng/tfprovlint/README.md

 ## TODO

+* Finish switching to a full SSA implementation
 * Clean up debug logging
 * Allow toggling between failure vs warning on rules
 * Allow a configuration file to turn on and off rules